TomMicheline/jniplusplus/native/examples/golang/README.md

 ```
 3. You might need to set the JAVA_HOME environment variable if you don't have it set
    already.
 The build script tries to figure it out if you don't but YMMV.
+4. Initialize your go module with something like: `go mod init go_example`
-4. Run the build script, `example-build.sh`
+5. Run the build script, `example-build.sh`
-5. If everything worked, run the executable `go_example`
+6. If everything worked, run the executable `go_example` (the executable will have the same
+name as your module).

 ## Building and running in an IDE